Skip to main content

 When supported by robust HIPAA-compliant software, an RPM program can be a profitable way to maximize staff time and have a real-time view of a patient’s health and status, enabling timely decision-making.

-Activity One: Identify and enroll RPM patients
+Activity One: Identify and Enroll RPM Patients

-Determine which patients would benefit most from at-home monitoring via remote devices.
 RPM use is most common for patients with diabetes, hypertension, heart disease, chronic kidney disease, and Chronic Obstructive Pulmonary Disease (COPD).

 RPM can also be used to manage and track a number of other health conditions and services, including: